Updated on: 11/13/2019

 After the tire disembarked from the truck, it flew towards Ruth and struck her then kept rolling, the truck driver was aware of this and stopped the vehicle immediately.
 The following day, Ruth underwent surgery for her serious injuries.
 The impact of the tire hitting her caused her to suffered multiple fractures to her pelvis, femur and tibia.

 The results of officials' investigation into the incident will determine what, if any, legal options the woman would have available to her moving forward.
-If it is proved that the wheel was in fact defective, or that maintenance on the truck had not been up to par, then there is a chance the woman could pursue a personal injury claim against the agency responsible for maintaining the truck.
+If it is proved that the wheel was in fact defective, or that maintenance on the truck had not been up to par, then there is a chance the woman could pursue a personal injury lawsuit against the agency responsible for maintaining the truck.